WebAssembly/spec/document/core/exec/runtime.rst

 ~~~~~~~~~~~~~~~

 A *table instance* is the runtime representation of a :ref:`table <syntax-table>`.
-It holds a vector of *function elements* and an optional maximum size, if one was specified at the definition site of the table.
+It holds a vector of *function elements* and an optional maximum size, if one was specified in the :ref:`table type <syntax-tabletype>` at the table's definition site.

 Each function element is either empty, representing an uninitialized table entry, or a :ref:`function address <syntax-funcaddr>`.
 Function elements can be mutated through the execution of an :ref:`element segment <syntax-elem>` or by external means provided by the :ref:`embedder <embedder>`.